hchiam/please/README.md

 # Ideas for Development:

 * ~~Try to be able to enter words that are likely to not be trained into Mac Dictation by default (like the word 'numpy').
 How?
-Maybe use some kind of spelling convention, like using the first letters of the words 'neptune unicorn moose panda yak' --> 'numpy'.~~
+Maybe use some kind of spelling convention, like using the first letters of the words 'Neptune unicorn moose panda Yoda' --> 'numpy'.~~

 * Try to map number strings to digits.